23 October 2018

-- Your password no longer works.
+- Your password no longer works

-- Your acquaintances receive spam from you.
+- Your contacts receive spam from you

-- Your anti-virus indicates that your system has been infected and that it was unable to delete or quarantine a compromised file.
+- Your anti-virus indicates that your system has been infected

-- A programme asks for authorization to make changes to your system when you are not currently conducting any updates.
+- A programme asks for authorization to make changes to your system when you are not currently conducting any updates

 2. For mobile devices:

-- Data appear inexplicably on your screen.
+- Data appear inexplicably on your screen

-- The battery drains very quickly (more so than usual).
+- The battery drains very quickly (more so than usual)

-- Icons appear for applications you have not downloaded.
+- Applications you have not downloaded appear

 3. For both types:

-- Accounts you have not created show up.
+- Accounts you have not created show up

-- Programmes are installed automatically.
+- Programmes are installed automatically

-How to act quickly to reduce risks?
+How to reduce risks quickly?